mottibec/otelcol-mcp/README.md

 ## License

-This MCP server is licensed under the MIT License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
+This MCP server is licensed under the GPL-3.0 License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the GPL-3.0 License.
 For more details, please see the LICENSE file in the project repository.